 The central government, regions and municipalities have agreed a Digital Strategy 2016-2020 in order to accelerate the adoption of digital solutions in the public sector.
 The strategy sets the course for Danish public sector digitisation efforts and their interaction with businesses and industry.

 - The Ministry of Energy, Utilities and Climate (Energi-, Forsynings- og Klimaministeriet) is responsible for Danish broadband policy development and administration.
 Its principal actions include the regulatory framework for the telecom sector and the setting of broadband goals, which are collectively agreed on by the Government.

-- The Danish Energy Agency (Energistyrelsen) is the principal national regulatory authority for telecommunication in Denmark.
+- The Danish Energy Agency (Energistyrelsen) is part of the Ministry of Energy, Utilities and Climate and acts as the principal national regulatory authority for telecommunication in Denmark.
 The agency is the national broadband competence centre and its tasks include implementation of broadband policy, matters related to physical infrastructure, rights of way, radio equipment, net neutrality and spectrum management.

-- The Danish Business Authority (Erhvervsstyrelsen), an agency under the Ministry of Industry, Business and Financial Affairs, is the independent regulatory authority in charge of market analysis and decisions and carries out tasks on internet regulation and eprivacy.
+- The Danish Business Authority, an agency under the Ministry of Industry, Business and Financial Affairs, is the independent regulatory authority in charge of market analysis and decisions and carries out tasks on internet regulation and eprivacy.

 - The Danish Agency for Digitisation is an agency of the Ministry of Finance established in 2011 to speed up the digitisation processes required to modernise the Danish welfare society.
 The Agency is in charge of the digitisation of Denmark and is responsible for the implementation of the government's digital ambitions in the public sector.